lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 Remember to change 'published' to true and remove the default generated slug.

 Feel free to give it a fake description and let's build it.

+### Scully-only Build and Serve

+Note: We only added Scully-related content, so we don't need to 'ng build' before this.

 Back in the PowerShell terminal rerun your scully build command: